-In the same way that the current sequence is transposed when selecting the chord and note (see above), when Key Sync is enabled, incoming MIDI notes are sampled to transpose the whole sequence and to follow the root note, chord and key changes.
+In the same way that the current sequence is transposed when selecting the chord and note (see above), Note Sync samples incoming MIDI notes to transpose the whole sequence and to follow all root note, chord and key changes.

-Key sync operates by sampling all incoming MIDI note messages, building a scale from all active notes and taking the lowest note as the root note.
+Note Sync operates by sampling all incoming MIDI note messages, building a scale from all active notes and taking the lowest note as the root note.